 Big-time basketball returned to New Jersey in the late 1950s with the advent of the Eastern League.
 The Eastern League served as an alternative to the NBA for many talented players.
 The salaries were lower than the NBA, but because league games were played on the weekends, players could put their college degrees to work and jump-start their careers outside of basketball.
 Eastern League teams represented the cities of Camden, Trenton, Cherry Hill, Asbury Park, East Orange, and Hamilton.

 The level of competition was good; some Eastern League players were clearly better than their NBA counterparts.
 When the Warriors left Philadelphia for San Francisco in 1962, their veteran star, Paul Arizin (right), decided to stay in the area instead of heading west.
 He played for the Camden Bullets.
 Arizin was named MVP and Rookie of the Year.
 The Bullets beat the Trenton Colonials for the EBL title the following spring.
+Among the top New Jersey-born players was Cleo Hill, a sensational talent who was denied an opportunity to play in the NBA.
 The Eastern League eventually morphed into the Continental Basketball Association.

 The first true “major league” hoops team in the Garden State arrived in 1967 in the form of the New Jersey Americans.
 The Americans began life as the New York City entry into the newly formed American Basketball Association.
 Pressure from the NBA Knicks made it impossible for owner Arthur Brown to find a home in the Big Apple, so with the season fast approaching he settled for the Teaneck Armory.